 5 reasons to use bath salts instead of bath bombs

 -They may not explode, but they're still fun to pour and make them dissolve with your toes.

 -They can still be coloured and scented, just like a bath bomb

--The salt itself, whether Epsom salts, sea salts or a combination of both like in SaltZ products, has incredible healing benefits that far outweigh anything in a bath bomb
+-Salt itself, whether Epsom salts, sea salts or a combination of both like we use, or premium salts like Dead Sea and Himalayan pink salt, has incredible healing benefits that outweigh anything in a bath bomb

 -You can soak in a salts bath for as long as you like without pruning up